hmahawar460/customer_behavior_analysis/README.md

 📂 Dataset
--Structured dataset in CSV format
+• Structured dataset in CSV format
--Contains transactional / customer / product-related data -Includes categorical and numerical features
+• Contains transactional / customer / product-related data
+• Includes categorical and numerical features
--Used for exploratory analysis and business insight generation
+• Used for exploratory analysis and business insight generation

 (You can mention dataset name here if required)